MusaadTech/PowerShell-7-Plus/README.md

 ## Installation Details

 The installer automatically handles all the complex setup:

+> **Note**: The installer no longer automatically sets PowerShell 7 as the default profile in Windows Terminal.
+Users can manually configure this through Windows Terminal settings if desired.

 ### **PowerShell 7 Installation**
 - Uses winget for silent installation